harsh-coder-desgin/Weather-/README.md

 # Weather app-
-This project has weather app  useing HTML,CSS and javascrpit user can see weather
+This project has weather app  use HTML,CSS and javascrpit and get data from api

 this is screen shot of weather app